RajatJangra2653/dp-420-cosmos-db-dev/instructions/25-monitor.md

 1. In the Azure Comsos DB left-hand menu, under *Monitoring*, select **Insights**.
 You'll notice that there are multiple tabs from Overview to Management Options.
 We'll look at a few of these **Insight** charts.
 The first tab, the Overview tab, provides a summary of the most common charts you might use.
 For example, charts like, total request, Data and Index usage, 429 exceptions and Normalized RU consumption.
 We saw most of these charts in the previous section.

-1. Note on the top of the charts, we can home in on the **Time Range**, so select either *15* or *30* minutes to evaluate the workload in this exercise.
+1. Note on the top of the charts, on the **Time Range**, select either *15* or *30* minutes to evaluate the workload in this exercise.

 1. On the upper right-hand corner of *each* chart, you'll notice an option to ***Open Metric Explorer***.
 Let's go ahead and select the  **Open Metric Explorer** option for the **Total Requests** chart.
 You'll notice that when you select this option will take you to the Metric's reports we reviewed earlier.
 The advantage of opening the Metric Explorer, is that a good portion of the chart has already been built for us.